 I know this for sure because we went away and left them for 7 years.
 They were all just fine when we returned.

 My grapefruit tree is possibly my favourite, it gives us incredible amounts of fruit and doesn’t suffer from pests too badly at all.
 Lemons are also really useful and easy to grow in a tropical garden.
+Many, but not all, tropical fruits grow on trees.
+Bananas do not grow on trees, bananas grow on banana plants.

 - Moringa for “superfood” leaves and drumsticks.
 Moringa is not a legume, although it’s often mistaken for one.